-Approximately 294 hours of personnel training during 2024 resulting in an estimated staff expense of \$18,081.
+Approximately 369 hours of personnel training time during 2023 resulting in an estimated staff expense of \$22,693.
 These staff hours and equipment expenses were paid using the Santa Cruz County Sheriff's Office general budget.
-The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2024.
+The Sheriff's Office anticipates using funds from the Sheriff's Office general budget for similar costs incurred in 2023.

-The Sheriff's Office spent \$2,124.41 to purchase PepperBall projectiles in 2024.
-The Sheriff's Office also spent \$7,374.38 to purchase PepperBall launchers in 2024.
-This purchase was paid for using the Santa Cruz County Sheriff's Office general budget.
+The Sheriff's Office spent \$4,913.95 to purchase PepperBall devices in 2023.
+This purchase was paid using the Santa Cruz County Sheriff's Office general budget.